 The National Housing Strategy Demonstrations Initiative highlights innovative practices, technologies, programs, policies and strategies.
 These will help improve the performance, viability and effectiveness of affordable housing projects.
-There is $500,000 available for the 2018-2019 year.
-It will grow to $1.5 million in subsequent years.
-Typically, each demonstration project will range from $25,000 to $250,000 of funding.

 The National Housing Strategy Demonstrations Initiative (Demonstrations) provides a platform to create and disseminate real-world data and information on affordable housing.
 The Demonstrations showcase innovative practices, technologies, programs, policies and strategies improving the performance, viability and effectiveness of affordable housing projects.
 Ultimately fostering a culture of innovation in the affordable housing sector that will better meet the housing needs of Canadians.

 Lessons learned and knowledge gained from the Demonstrations will be shared to help strengthen, better equip and innovate the affordable housing sector.
 Outreach activities will help increase housing stakeholders’ awareness of demonstration project outputs.
 This can include a wide variety of outreach activities, such as:

 - sector forums

 Knowledge products will be developed that are relevant to the targeted stakeholder.
 This can include best-practices guides, case studies, factsheets, website content, user experience videos, surveys and innovation profiles.